eddast/AMDb-theAppMovieDatabase-XF/README.md

 (In the first frame, the tagline and runtime have not yet been fetched to demonstrate the view's lazy load.
 Then after a brief period this is fetched and the end results is as shown in the second frame.
 The third and the fourth frame display possible scrolling of the view and the overview section)

 ### Cross-Platform Compatibility
-All function demonstrated above using iPhone simulator is preserved for both Android and UWP (except that UWP does not support the pull-to-load functionality)
+All function demonstrated above is preserved for both Android and UWP (except that UWP does not support the pull-to-load functionality).
 Both are quite usable and have similar user interface.
-Below are visual demonstrations of these two remaining platforms although these images only to show the UI of the two platforms as functionality has already been demonstrated in details.
+Below are visual demonstrations of these two remaining platforms although these images only show the appearance of the two platforms, since functionality has already been demonstrated in details.

 #### Android